-“This is a piano trio that plays with strength and unanimity… big, bold, almost orchestral performances.
-The Gryphon brings bravura spirit to the piano trio.” — The Los Angeles Times
+“This is a piano trio that plays with strength and unanimity… big, bold, almost orchestral performances.” – The Los Angeles Times

 The ensemble-in-residence at Music Toronto for nine years, the Gryphon Trio tours extensively throughout North America and Europe.
 Recent performances include those for the Chamber Music Society of Detroit, at the Eastman School of Music, and Williams College.
 Strongly dedicated to pushing the boundaries of chamber music, the Trio has commissioned and premiered over seventy new works from established and emerging composers around the world, and has collaborated on special projects with clarinetist James Campbell, actor Colin Fox, choreographer David Earle, and a host of jazz luminaries at Lula Lounge, Toronto’s leading venue for jazz and world music.
 Their most ambitious undertaking to date is a groundbreaking multimedia production of composer Christos Hatzis’s epic work Constantinople, scored for mezzo-soprano, Middle-Eastern singer, violin, cello, piano, and electronic audiovisual media, which they have brought to audiences across North America and at the Royal Opera House in London.